AakashN2k03/OOP/C++/CLASS_AND_OBJECT/global_and_local_destructor_call.md

 # When Does the Destructor Get Called? 🧹

-## Overview
-This README explores the different scenarios of destructor calls in C++, focusing on local (automatic) and global/static objects.

 ## Cases of Destructor Calls

 ### Case 1: Local (Automatic) Objects 🏠